Carmaker Hyundai plans 22 new models in Europe by 2017

-FRANKFURT, Sept 9 South Korean carmaker Hyundai plans to roll out 22 new models in Europe over the next four years as it tries to rekindle its once double-digit growth rate.
+FRANKFURT South Korean carmaker Hyundai (005380.KS) plans to roll out 22 new models in Europe over the next four years as it tries to rekindle its once double-digit growth rate.

 "We're calling this 'Product Momentum 2017'.
 These products will help us to sustain our growth and ultimately to achieve a 5 percent market share in Europe," said Mark Hall, head of marketing at Hyundai Motor Europe (HME), during a media event ahead of the Frankfurt car show on Monday.